Error and Stability Estimates of a Least-Squares Variational Kernel-Based Method for Second Order Elliptic PDEs: Introduction

-In this paper we developed a least-squares method for numerical solution of second order elliptic boundary value problems of ADN type with reproducing kernels of $H^\tau(\Omega)$, $\Omega\subset \mathbb{R}^d$, for some $\tau >d/2$.
-Although, we focus on the second order elliptic boundary value problems, a generalization to higher order equations can be done in an obvious way.
-The method involves the minimization of a least-squares functional that consists of a weighted sum of the residuals occurring in the differential equations and the boundary conditions.
-The weights appearing in the least-squares functional are determined by the indices that enter into the definition of an ADN boundary value problem.
-One of the additional advantages of our method is that the method provides a more accurate solution than one might be expected from the approximating space.
-The method requires an approximating space consisting of functions which are smooth enough to lie in the domain of the elliptic operator.
-Thus, the determination of proper function spaces in which boundary value problems are well-posed is crucial to the success of the least-squares methods.
 In a natural way, straightforward least-squares methods for second or higher order differential equations require finite dimensional subspaces of ${H^k}\left( \Omega \right)$, $k \ge 2$.
 It is well known in the theory of finite element methods that the construction of such subspaces is much more difficult than those of ${H^1}\left( \Omega \right)$.
 Because the latter only need to be at most continuous whereas, in practice, the former have to consist of $k$ times differentiable functions.
 The ${C^k}\left( \Omega \right)$ regularity requirement complicates finite element spaces in several ways.
 First, it cannot be satisfied unless the reference polynomial space is of a sufficiently high degree.
 Second, unisolvency sets of ${C^k}\left( \Omega \right)$ elements include both values of a function and its derivatives.
 This fact greatly complicates the construction of bases and the assembly of the matrix problem.
 Finally, ${C^k}\left( \Omega \right)$ elements are not necessarily affine equivalent because affine mappings do not necessarily preserve the normal direction.
-To defeat this problem in finite element methods, the given PDE problem is converted into a first order PDE system.
-Since in kernel based method one can simply construct arbitrary smooth approximation spaces, converting the problem into a first order system of equations is not actually required.
-On the other hand, the construction of the finite dimensional subspaces using radial basis functions (RBFs) is independent of the problem dimension, an extension to high dimensional problems is straightforward.
+To overcome this problem in finite element methods, the given problem is converted into a first order system.
+Since in kernel-based method one can simply construct arbitrary smooth approximation spaces, converting the problem into a first order system of equations may not be actually required.
+Thus, we directly apply RBF-based least-squares methods on the original equation.
+However, it is a good idea for a future study to apply the method on the corresponding first order system of equations because smoothness of the basis functions affects stability of the final system.
+On the other hand, the construction of the finite dimensional subspaces using RBFs is independent of the problem dimension and an extension to high dimensional problems is straightforward.